 A patent is a right given for a brand-new and groundbreaking innovation.
 The authority to commercially exploit an innovation solely belongs to its owner through a registered patent.
 However, the owner has the power to provide licenses to others, so that they can produce and market the invention or any products derived from it.

 Unfortunately though, patent protection is not automatically or easily granted, in contrast to copyright.
-It is necessary to file a formal patent application, and it is required that the innovation not be made public beforehand.
+It is necessary to file a formal patent application, and it is required that the innovation not be made public beforehand; moreover, patents are usually an expensive investment.

 A recognizable phrase, word, emblem, or symbol that identifies a particular product and legally distinguishes it from all other products of its sort is referred to as a trademark.
 A trademark recognizes the company's ownership of the brand and is capable of distinguishing a product as being its own.
 Generally speaking, trademarks are regarded as a type of intellectual property, whether or not they are registered.